cmazakas/liburing/liburing-rs/docs/io_uring_prep_recvmsg.md

-Prepare a recvmsg request.
+Prepare a recvmsg request

 # DESCRIPTION

 The [io_uring_prep_recvmsg] function prepares a recvmsg request.
-The submission queue entry *sqe* is setup to use the file descriptor *fd* to start receiving the data indicated by *msg* with the [recvmsg] defined flags in the *flags* argument.
+The submission queue entry *sqe* is setup to use the file descriptor *fd* to start receiving the data indicated by *msg* with the [recvmsg](https://man7.org/linux/man-pages/man2/recvmsg.2.html) defined flags in the *flags* argument.

-This function prepares an async [recvmsg] request.
+This function prepares an async [recvmsg](https://man7.org/linux/man-pages/man2/recvmsg.2.html) request.
 See that man page for details on the arguments specified to this prep helper.

 The multishot version allows the application to issue a single receive